#include <auto_wsv.h>

 These are the cross sections individually for each tag group.

-The Array contains one matrix for each tag group, the matrix format is the same as that of abs
+the matrix format is the same as that of abs

 Definition at line 367 of file auto_wsv.h.